yochannah/carpentries.org/_posts/2021/06/2021-06-16-code-of-conduct-facilitators-module.md

 In September 2020, we [introduced the Carpentries Community Facilitators Program](https://carpentries.org/blog/2020/09/introducing-community-facilitators-program/), a new initiative in The Carpentries that seeks to create new pathways for active involvement in everyday community activities by more community members.
 We [put out a call for](https://carpentries.org/blog/2020/09/apply-feedback-facilitators-cohort/), and [onboarded our inaugural cohort of feedback facilitators](https://carpentries.org/blog/2020/11/introducing-carpentries-feedback-facilitators/) shortly after.

 Today, we are pleased to share the [first version of the Code of Conduct facilitation module](https://carpentries.github.io/community-facilitators-program/03-0-code-of-conduct-facilitation/index.html) with you.
-This module was co-created by Serah Njambi Rono, Director of Community Development and Engagement at The Carpentries and Code of Conduct committee members Malvika Sharan and Karin Lagesen in Q1 2O21.
-This current version is the result of extensive feedback from The Carpentries Core Team.
+This module was co-created by Serah Njambi Rono and Code of Conduct committee members Malvika Sharan and Karin Lagesen in Q1 2O21.
+This current version is the result of extensive feedback from [The Carpentries Core Team](https://carpentries.org/team/).

 ## Why this Code of Conduct facilitation module exists